huytuancu/howto/z.README.md

 Developer then can search more ìnformation on internet eg: using google or ChatGPT

-If you found it useful, drop email to
+If you found it useful or further ideas that you would like to contact, drop email to
 ## cutuanhuy@gmail.com

 ## Reader Guide+